Before Intravenous Anesthesia Sedation

 - No jewelry of any type may be worn during the procedure.
 This includes earrings, necklaces, oral and facial piercings, watches and rings.

 - No contact lenses, makeup, acrylic fingernails or nail polish is to be worn the day of the procedure.
+Also, please refrain from wearing any cologne, perfume or body sprays.

 - Please wear a short sleeved shirt under all layers of clothes worn.
 A short sleeved shirt will allow us to place our required monitors without interference.